Enlarge

 1792

-1st January 1792 – The name of Napoleon Bonaparte is included in the list of officers absent from their corps. – 14 January 1792 – He is appointed as Warrant Officer-Major of a battalion of the National Guard of Ajaccio.
+1st January 1792 – The name of Napoleon Bonaparte was included in the list of officers absent from their corps.

-1st April 1792 – Napoleon Bonaparte becomes second lieutenant-colonel of the same battalion. – 08-11 April 1792 – Active participation in fights at Ajaccio.
+1st April 1792 – Napoleon Bonaparte became second lieutenant-colonel of the same battalion.

 1793